Updated: May 2

 The final step for managing melasma is cosmetic: makeup!
 Color correcting technology has come a long way in the past few years, and everyone can find the perfect match for their skin tone.

 Of course, as we’ve discussed, you can’t just pick up any color-correcting concealer and call it a day.
 If you have melasma, you’ll want some color-correcting palettes that match your skin tone and are gentle on your skin.
 You also want something that works; using too much concealer leads to blocked pores and a “cracked”, dusty-looking complexion.
+Take a look of how I deal with makeup for a flawless finish at any age in this video.

 All of these factors make products designed to be applied lightly, like the color correctors Amanda Lee uses, the perfect solution.
 In addition to its effectiveness, the Amanda Lee color correction solution can be customized to perfectly match your skin.
 A small application goes a long way to producing the clear, even skin tone that you’ve been craving.